Abiramikoperundevi/M3_WIPER_CONTROL_SYSTEM/5_Report/README.md

 | LR02 | If the user pressed the Button TWICE - OFF LED RED| Implemented |
  LR03 | If the user pressed the Button THREE times - ON BLUE, GREEN, ORANGE | Implemented |
 | LR04 | If the user pressed the Button FOUR times - IN ORANGE, GREEN, BLUE | Implemented |

+# ADVANTAGES

+* To save money during wet seasons turn off the irrigation system.
+Electricity bills are lowered as a consequence
+* Rain sensors store water during rain events allowing it to be available throughtout the summer and winter
+* As a consequence, rain sensor-based equipment like vehicle wipers and irrigation systems last longer since they only work when needed
+* it is simple to use
+* As a consequence less energy is consumed
+* Rain sensors based systems are extremely simple to install
+* Individual rain sensors are fairly inexpensive.

+# DISADVANTAGE

+* When water falls squarely on the rain sensor. the mechanism activated
+* the entire system cost rises when more components including a rain sensor are required.
+* Rain sensors must make a decision within a few minutes to avoid erroneous detection of rain.